dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 ## Profile service

-!!! success "_i.9.0_ Getting all profiles should return the correct profiles" !!! success "_i.9.1_ After invoking the service's getNewProfileUpdates the Observable should be next with the correct Profile"
+!!! success "_i.9.0_ Getting all profiles should return the correct profiles" !!! success "_i.9.1_ After invoking the service's getNewProfileUpdates the Observable should be next with the correct profile"
-!!! success "_i.9.2.a_ After invoking the service's getChangedProfileUpdates the Observable should be next with the correct Profile"
+!!! success "_i.9.2.a_ After invoking the service's getChangedProfileUpdates the Observable should be next with the correct profile"
-!!! success "_i.9.2.b_ After invoking the service's getChangedProfileUpdates the Observable for new and changed profiles should be next with the correct Profile if the profile does not exist within the service yet"
+!!! success "_i.9.2.b_ After invoking the service's getChangedProfileUpdates the Observable for new and changed profiles should be next with the correct profile if the profile does not exist within the service yet"
+!!! success "_i.9.3.a_ If profile exists within the service, after invoking the service's getRemovedProfileUpdates the Observable should be next with the correct profile"
-!!! success "_i.9.3_ After invoking the service's getRemovedProfileUpdates the Observable should be next with the correct Profile"
+!!! success "_i.9.3.b_ After invoking the service's getRemovedProfileUpdates the Observable should not be next with any profile if the profile does not exist within the service"
 !!! success "_i.9.4_ After invoking the service's newProfile method the created profile is being returned correctly" !!! success "_i.9.5_ Invoking the service's removeProfile method should invoke the GraphQLClientService's mutation method with the passed parameters"
 !!! success "_i.9.6_ After invoking the service's assignInstallations method should return the modified profile correctly"